aristanetworks/avd/docs/howto/connected_endpoints/README.md

 This key is typically defined in a folder named `CONNECTED_ENDPOINTS`, but it can be defined elsewhere, depending on your environment.

+!!! warning
+    It is not recommended to mix `connected_endpoints` and `network_ports` in a single inventory.
+When in doubt or troubleshooting inventory, please us `connected_endpoints` as it requires more deterministic inputs and builds more deterministic outputs.

 ## Concepts

 **port_profiles**: Port profiles are used to share common settings for connected_endpoints and network_ports.
 Keys are the same as those used under endpoint adapters.
 Keys defined under endpoint adapters take precedence.